juanjqo/dqrobotics-interface-coppeliasim/README.md

 ### Install [DQ Robotics](https://github.com/dqrobotics/cpp) for C++

-Skip these steps if you already have DQ Robotics for C++ installed.
+Skip these steps if you already have DQ Robotics installed.

 #### MacOS (Apple Silicon)